voturi/llm-rag-llamaindex/README.md

 ![image](https://github.com/user-attachments/assets/42d19649-954a-4e41-a0ec-6ce4a120deaf)

 We will use Python modules in this project to build your chat assistant.
-Therefore, some template .py files are provided in the Visual Studio Code, available on the right side of the workspace:

 utils.py: This file will be used to read the OpenAI API key, allowing you to use the ChatGPT API from OpenAI.